-A website is one of the most critical assets of a company.
+A website is one of the most critical assets of a company and one of the key elements in web design is site security.
 With the current emphasis on the online accessibility of goods and services for consumers, being in complete control of your business site is vital.
 Hacking isn’t what it used to be.
 When most people think of website hacks, ransomware comes to mind.
 Ransomware was when big messages popped up, proclaiming the site hacked and demanding money in exchange for control.
 Big, bold proclamations aren’t how hacking works anymore.
 A hacker’s goal is to remain unnoticed for as long as possible, feeding off a site’s rankings and audience until it’s flagged by key search engines and potentially banned.
 All business and website owners should know the signs your website might have been hacked.

 Hacking: What it Means for a Website